 Examples of design issues include:

 - Decision tool for determination of failure mechanism.
 One of the biggest issues in designing maintenance policies is the fact that historical data is needed.
 The more accurate this data is, the more reliable the models will be.
-However, in practice the number of failure modes of the different systems is almost infinite.
-In contrast the number of basic failure mechanisms causing the failure is very limited.
+However, in practice, the number of failure modes of the different systems is almost infinite.
+In contrast, the number of basic failure mechanisms causing the failure is very limited.
 Typically the engineer responsible for the repair in the field is not very motivated to write a detailed report about the underlying mechanism of a failure or is not trained to recognize the different failure mechanisms.
 Therefore, a predefined failure chart, which is linked to the physical failure mechanisms, will significantly improve the quality of failure reports from the field.
 (Wold Class Maintenance ( Sabic, Sitech, Nedtrain, etc.))

 The block with in-depth and broadening courses can partly be tailored to the technological design project.
 Gained skills in professional development and gained knowledge from in-depth and broadening courses are employed in the design project.
 During the design project, you transfer results into technological innovation in industry or society.

 The Professional Development courses are intended to improve professional skills and advance career opportunities.
-Besides, the University of Twente actively stimulates the entrepreneurial spirit of her employees.
+Besides, the University of Twente actively stimulates the entrepreneurial spirit of its employees.
 The courses in Professional Effectiveness and the TGS Introduction Workshop (including Scientific Integrity) are compulsory, and others are elective (in consultation with your supervisors).
 See www.utwente.nl/ctd for an overview of professional development courses.

 IN-DEPTH AND BROADENING COURSES